FBI agent, federal prosecutor assigned to monitor election

-The command center will be supervised by FBI Special Agent in Charge Jim Langenberg on Election Day and in the succeeding days as votes are tallied.
+The command center will be supervised by FBI Special Agent in Charge Jim Langenberg and staffed 24 hours per day.
+It will be up and running by Election Day and in the succeeding days as votes are tallied.

-The process of tallying ballots is likely to take more time than usual in November because of a massive surge in absentee balloting in response to the coronavirus pandemic.
+The process of tallying ballots is likely to take more time than usual in November because of a massive surge in absentee balloting that is already underway in response to the coronavirus pandemic.

 Langenberg said the announcement aims to instill confidence in the election process.
 Assistant U.S. Attorney Jeremy Peña will serve as a district election office to oversee civil rights complaints across the state.

+The FBI said there has been no known foreign government attempt so far to tamper with U.S. election infrastructure despite misinformation being a problem.

-Election regulators are bracing for the first U.S. election in over a century to be conducted during a pandemic, which is expected to lead to a massive surge in mail voting.
+Election regulators are bracing for the first U.S. election in over a century to be conducted during a pandemic, which kickstarted an increase in mail voting.

 President Donald Trump has repeatedly railed against mail balloting, which he says without offering proof will lead to widespread voter fraud.
 For the first time in decades, both parties will be able to closely scrutinize who casts ballots due to a recent court ruling that wiped out tighter restrictions on poll monitoring.